Welcome to the Summer 2014 Quarter at Drexel!

 Withdrawal from the University

-If you are an international student withdrawing from Drexel, you will have your I-20/DS-2019 terminated and must plan for immediate departure from the U.S., unless you apply to transfer out to another university within two (2) weeks from withdrawal effective date.
+If you are an international student withdrawing from Drexel, you will have your I-20/DS-2019 terminated and must plan for departure from the U.S. or apply to transfer to another university within two (2) weeks from withdrawal effective date.
 To avoid delay in transferring out, students must complete the withdrawal process with Drexel Central prior to enrolling in classes at the new institutions.

 Readmission to Drexel